stealjs/steal-tools/doc/steal-tools.md

 ## Use

 Currently, steal-tools depends
-on [Steal steal].
+on [steal].
 Before doing a build, make sure `steal.js` loads your app successfully in the browser.